MovementGH/OpenBot-Docs/source/index.html.md

 In the top left of the command editor, there is a box which contains the metadata of your command,  including its Icon, Permissions, and Support link.
 These control how people can see and interact with your command.

+<aside class="note">All fields are required.
+You WILL get an error if you try to submit a command with an empty field</aside>

 ### Icon

 Your command's icon is displayed next to it in help menus, searches and more.
 It should relate to your command so that people can tell what it does at a glance.
 The icon can be any discord emoji.
 If it is a default emoji, it must be entered into the editor like `:smile:`.
 If it is a custom emoji, it must be entered in like `<:AddCommand:634475978000695316>` To find the ID of a custom emoji, richt click it in discord and click copy link.
 The number in the link is the ID of your emoji.